BenWolstencroft/go-nexus-poller-plugin/README.md

 ![Define a package as material for a pipeline][2]

-[1]: img/add-nuget-repo.png  "Define NuGet Package Repository"
+[1]: img/add-nexus-repo.png  "Define Nexus Package Repository"
-[2]: img/add-nuget-package.png  "Define package as material for a pipeline"
+[2]: img/add-nexus-package.png  "Define package as material for a pipeline"